effect-handlers/effects-rosetta-stone/README.md

 `example-x/language-y/README.md`.

 You may show several variants of the example.
-We recommend that you put them in separate files and comment on them on the `README.md` file.
+We recommend that you put them in separate files, comment on them on the `README.md` file, and clearly mark one of the examples as the *main* one.
+The main example is the one that people should look at first.

 ### What if an example cannot be done in my language?